Keyboard shortcuts

 Model Orchestrator

 Route tasks to different LLM providers based on content classification.
 Each task type maps to a provider chain with automatic fallback.
-Use the orchestrator to combine local and cloud models — for example, embeddings via Ollama and chat via Claude.
+Use a multi-provider setup to combine local and cloud models — for example, embeddings via Ollama and chat via Claude.

 Configuration